peterhinch/micropython-micropower/UPOWER.md

  3. Wakeup from standby by means of two Pyboard pins.
  4. Wakeup by means of two independent real time clock (RTC) alarms.
  5. Access to board voltages and CPU temperature without the drawbacks of `ADCAll`.
+These have largely been superseded by official functions.

 Utility functions provide a way to determine the reason for a wakeup and offer a low power alternative to the official `delay()` function.

 All code is released under the [MIT license](./LICENSE)

-## Test scripts
+## 2.2 Test scripts

  1. `alarm.py` Illustrates wakeup from two RTC alarms.
  2. `ttest.py` Wakes up periodically from an RTC alarm.
-Can be woken by linking pin X18 to Gnd or linking pin X1 to 3V3.
-Note that on the Pyboard D the latter requires a modified firmware build as described above.
+Can be woken by linking pin X18 to Gnd or (on Pyboard 1.x) linking pin X1 to 3V3.
+On Pyboard D pin X1 works if modified firmware is used and a pull-down is supplied.
- 3. `ds_test.py` Tests the Pyboard D specific `WakeupPin` class.
+ 3. `ds_test.py` Test script for Pyboard D. Wakes up periodically from an RTC alarm and can also be woken by a positive voltage on pins PA0 (X1), PA2 (X3) and PC1.
+Requires modified firmware for the wakeup pins.

 The `ttest` script illustrates a means of ensuring that the RTC alarm operates at fixed intervals in the presence of pin wakeups.

-## A typical application
+## 2.3 A typical application

 When a Pyboard goes into standby its consumption drops to about 6μA.
 When it is woken, program execution begins as if the board had been initially powered up: